-I was going to write a different blog post today, but my inbox has crashed under the weight of sad e-mails about the homework being sent out during the pandemic.
+I was going to write a different blog post today, but my inbox has crashed under the weight of sad e-mails about the homework being sent out during lockdown number 978.
 As one fabulous mum wrote:

 School are throwing so much work at us it causing me sensory overload let alone my daughter… It’s very stressful as a parent trying to keep up with it.
 In my email to school last week I reminded them ‘I’m a parent, not a teacher’.
 The only positive is, I’m so stressed by the school work it’s taken my mind off the virus!

 If the homework set by school is affecting your own resilience – please stop!

 Our mood as parents is more important than anything you can teach them right now.
 We make the weather in our homes (sunny, stormy, gloomy or icy).
 With everyone stuck inside, the atmosphere inside needs to be as good as it can possibly be.

 But my child’s school keep sending work home…

 Teachers are under huge pressure to set work, mostly from tiger parents.
 As an ex-teacher, I’ll let you in on a secret – 90% of teachers genuinely don’t care if you do it.
 And the 10% that do care whether you do their activities during such awful times, well they deserve your pity, not your time.
 There is pressure to give four hours of work each day, which some might be able to cope with, but my eldest and I simply can’t.

 Mums are superheroes.
 Yes, but we are also overwhelmed and deeply traumatised human beings right now.
 I find listening to the funny and wise psychologist Emma Kenny really helps with mental health tips.
 Most mums work, raise children, do most of the household chores and now we are supposed to home-school, as well.
 Say, what?!
 That’s four jobs.
 Even if you are lucky to share things or not be working, that’s still always going to be more than one job.